How to get hired as a graduate actuary, by Lane, Clark & Peacock LLP

 3. Get actuarial work experience

 ‘Doing a summer placement is a great way to stay ahead of everyone else,’ says Carla.
 ‘These placements are very helpful because students get a chance to see what life in an actuarial firm is like.
 And, from an employer’s perspective, it is essentially a six to eight-week interview.’
-Several organisations, including LCP, Hymans Robertson, Mercer and Willis Towers Watson, run actuarial summer internships.
+Several organisations, including LCP, Hymans Robertson, Mercer and Willis Towers Watson, have previously run actuarial summer internships.
 Check out their employer hubs on TARGETjobs to see if they currently have any vacancies.
 You’ll usually need to be on course for a 2.1 in your degree and possess at least a B grade in A level maths in order to apply.

 Carla cautions, however, that ‘the competition to get a placement is now stiffer than it was when she started out’.
 It’s therefore advisable that you consider alternative application approaches to secure some work experience, such as submitting speculative applications.
 Not all opportunities for university students are advertised on graduate job boards so this method can definitely be a way into an organisation.
 You should also think about other activities and positions that will help you to build your finance experience and improve your employability upon graduation.

 4. Women, don’t assume your gender is a barrier

 The actuarial profession has traditionally been a male-dominated area of work so female graduates will be forgiven for thinking that it might be slightly tricky to break into and progress in an actuarial role.
 Carla says: ‘In the actuarial profession, as with many sectors in the financial industry, men originally outnumbered women.
 But this has changed significantly over time.
 As a woman I don’t think I faced any further challenges than a man trying to get into the sector.’